rodrigoo-r/Celery/README.md

 and running the `build.sh` script.

-Though the C++ standard library guarantees Windows compatibility, we do not actively test Celery on Windows, instead focusing on Unix-like systems.
+Though the C++ standard library guarantees Windows compatibility, we do not actively test (and do not plan to do so) Celery on Windows, instead focusing on Linux and macOS.
+However, as long as you have a C++20-compliant compiler, Celery should work on Windows as well.

 ---